Healthcare & Health Insurance in Sri Lanka

 Do you have anything more to add about local medical facilities in Sri Lanka?

 "Sri Lanka has a well-developed healthcare system, with a wide range of medical facilities and services available.
 The country has a network of public and private hospitals, clinics, and health centers that provide quality medical care.
 The government has invested heavily in the healthcare sector, and the country has a high doctor-to-patient ratio.
 The medical staff is well-trained and experienced, and the quality of care is generally good.
-Sri Lanka also has a number of specialized medical centers that provide advanced treatments and procedures," explained one person living in Sri Lanka.
+Sri Lanka also has a number of specialized medical centers that provide advanced treatments and procedures," explained one expat living in Sri Lanka.

 As a foreigner living in Sri Lanka, will I have access to public healthcare?
 What is it like?